This is why you believe.

 When I met her, I fell in love with her instantly.
 She had golden, flaxen hair that danced in the sun, skin that glowed with an ethereal light, and eyes that sparkled like blue sapphires.
 I was certain that when she walked, her feet never touched the ground, but rather, she floated on air, as if the ground beneath her feet would soil her.

 But what drew me to her was her smile.
-Her teeth were tiny white pearls of perfection that brandished a dazzling smile.
-Her smile exuded warmth and promised happiness, and mere mortal that I was, I had to succomb.
+Her teeth were tiny white pearls of perfection that would dazzle even the most stoic of men.
+It exuded warmth and promised happiness, and mere mortal that I was, I had to succomb.

 More amazing than her wondrous smile or her marvelous beauty, however, was the fact that she loved me too.
 She took me into her warm embrace with great fervor and need and we reveled in our passion for one another.
 My heart was filled with bliss and my thoughts were consumed by her.